American Anti-Slavery Society: Origins

-The Society

-The society was considered controversial and its activities were sometimes met with violence.
-According to the Encyclopedia Britannica, "The society's antislavery activities frequently met with violent public opposition, with mobs invading meetings, attacking speakers, and burning presses."
-By the mid-1830s, slavery had become such an economically integral part of the U.S. economy that abolishing it would have major effects.
-Based on enslaved labor, the cultivation, processing and export of the commodity crop of cotton yielded great wealth for Southern planters, and Northern merchants, textile factory owners, and shipowners alike.
-In addition, enslaved labor worked throughout the economy, especially in the South.
-By the Civil War, New York City had so many ties to slavery that its mayor proposed the city secede.

-A convention of abolitionists was called for December 1833 at the Adelphi Building in Philadelphia.
-The convention had 62 delegates, of which 21 were Quakers.
 The new American Anti-Slavery Society charged William Lloyd Garrison with writing the organization's new declaration.
 The document condemns the institution of slavery and accuses slave owners of the sin of being a "man-stealer".
 It calls for the immediate abolition of slavery without conditions, and is critical of the efforts of the American Colonization Society.
 At the same time, it declares the group to be pacifist, and the signers agree, if necessary, to die as martyrs.

 Beginning in January 1834 and ending in August of the same year, the society published the American Anti-Slavery Reporter, a monthly periodical containing professional essays regarding the subject of slavery.

+Early history

+The society was considered controversial and its activities were sometimes met with violence.
+According to the Encyclopedia Britannica, "The society's antislavery activities frequently met with violent public opposition, with mobs invading meetings, attacking speakers, and burning presses."

 In July 1834 the aims of the society appear to have been misrepresented in the prelude to the Farren Riots in New York, which resulted in attacks on the homes and properties of abolitionists.
 After the riots were quelled, the society issued a public disclaimer:

 The black clergyman Theodore S. Wright was a significant founding member and served on the executive committee until 1840.
 A Presbyterian minister, Wright, together with well-known spokesmen such as Tappan and Garrison, agitated for temperance, education, black suffrage, and land reform.